solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Create a database on the Flexible Server

-In this section, we'll create a new database named `inventory` on the Flexible Server instance using the Azure CLI
+In this section, we will create a new database named `inventory` on the Flexible Server instance using the Azure CLI
 `az postgres flexible-server db create` command.